Sharrisii/TAZ/README.md

 # TAZ
-A fork of the slitaz linux distribution
+A fork of the gentoo linux distribution